joglr/katpis/README.md

 ### `fetch <kattis-problem-shortname>`

+Fetches any available sample files given the shortname of any kattis problem.

+#### Example
-Example: For the problem "Hello World!" at open.kattis.com/problems/hello
+For the problem "Quality-Adjusted Life-Year" at open.kattis.com/problems/qaly

-Run `katpis fetch hello`, and if there is sample files avalible, they will be downloaded to the current directory.
+Run `katpis fetch qaly`, and if there is sample files avalible, they will be downloaded to the current directory.

 ### `template <filename-with-extension>`